dcmid/Interactive-Lab-Hub/Lab6/submission/README.md

 Pass the sensor data from the Arduino to the RPi over serial, and have a simple if statement based on that data that depermines what is output.
 ## Your own voice agent

 Program a simple application that understands different basic greetings (for example, Yo!, Good morning!
-And Good afternoon!) and responds either visibly, physically or auditorially in kind!
+And Good afternoon!) and responds either visibly, physically or auditorily in kind!

 You are free to adapt this assignment to have the agent respond to any other set of vocabulary for any other purpose.